zuozhenggh/learning-library/analytics-library/adw-oac/intro/intro.md

 **Last Updated By/Date**

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
-Please include the workshop name and lab in your request.
+Please include the workshop name and workshop in your request.